 The Person Specification

 The Person Specification is supplementary information to the job description and lists essential and desirable criteria for the post, including experience, competencies and qualities that the successful candidate should be able to demonstrate.
 The Person Specification should explain how these requirements will be tested and assessed during the selection process.
-This document will be reviewed by the Director of Safeguarding & Operations or the Designated Safeguarding Leads to ensure compliance with the Safer Recruitment guidance.
+This document will be reviewed by the Managing Director to ensure compliance with the Safer Recruitment guidance.

 The Person Specification will explain that the interview will explore issues relating to safeguarding and promoting the welfare of children including:

 – ability to form and maintain appropriate relationships and personal boundaries with children;

 – emotional resilience in working with challenging behaviours”; and